aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/islidesize/_index.md

 ```

-Returns or sets the slide orientation.
-Read/write [SlideOrientation](../../com.aspose.slides/slideorientation).
+Gets or sets the slide orientation.

 --------------------

-Changing this value will swap slide's dimensions.
+Changing this value swaps the slide\\u2019s width and height.

 **Returns:**
 int